rkokkelk/todo.txt-ext/README.md

 ## Functionality

-* Add, delete or modify Todo's from within your Thunderbird
+* Add, delete or modify Todo's from within your Thunderbird.
 * Automatically use Thunderbirds functions from Todo.txt, such as categories and priorities.
 * Get a quick overview of all your tasks.
 * Search for complete and incomplete Todo's within Thunderbird using search paramaters such as Contexts or Projects.